 How to Move iPhone Backup to External Hard Drive on Windows/Mac

 Suppose you back up your files with other tools such as iTunes or Finder; moving the output file to its original folder is not recommended.
 You need to move back the backup to its default folder when you need to retrieve or restore the device from the backup, or else it will not work.
 Additional tips are if you need to move iPhone backup files, you should not rename, extract, or edit the file.
 Actions like editing the file name may result in file corruption.
 This can also hinder you from restoring the file you have backed up.
 So, you need to know how to move iPhone backup to external hard drive.

 - Open the Finder application and search for your device icon on your Mac device.

 - Lastly, choose Show in Finder to access your backup files.
 Be mindful to choose the copy option, not move, so you will not corrupt the original backup file.
-Once you have acquired a copy of it, paste it on your external drive.
+Once you have acquired a copy of it, paste it onto your external drive.

 Takeaway Tips on How to Backup iPhone to External Hard Drive

-- Suppose your external drive or Disk: D on your computer is also full.
+- Suppose your external drive or Disk: D on your computer is full.
 You can also utilize a USB drive or additional SSD storage to link to your computer.

 - Please do not make any changes to the backup file or even edit it.
 Doing this will prevent you from having corrupted backup files.